 Whether you are pulling up a stool by the piping steam of food carts, or reaching out for a bowl of mung bean noodles off the side of a boat rowing down the canal, visiting the markets in Thailand will let you to wine, dine, and haggle in the unlikeliest places imaginable.

-The locals live and swear by traditional markets like Chatuchak Weekend Market and Klongsan Plaza Market, while backpacker launch pads like Khao San Road continues to generate buzz for international travellers with its busy and exotic nightlife.
+The locals live and swear by traditional markets like Chatuchak Weekend Market and Klongsan Plaza Market, while backpacker launch pads like Khao San Road continue to generate buzz for international travellers with their busy nightlife.

 With over 15,000 stalls selling almost everything from across the country, Chatuchak is a bustling maze of Thai porcelain ware, silk dresses, fish tanks, and wood carvings strewn across a 1km stretch of market space just north of downtown Bangkok, and draws more than 200,000 visitors every week.

 Outside Bangkok, there are several places to experience Thailand’s own movable feast in-person.
 From the tourist-driven floating markets like Damnoen Saduak and Ayothaya to the Maeklong railway market spread around train tracks in Central Thailand, these portable markets bursts with the colour of fresh produce, awnings, and the hubbub of a market on the constant move.

 From vibrant, animated beaches to eerily quiet and secluded hideaway surrounded by tropical fauna, island-hopping in Thailand will take you across some of the most breath-taking landscapes in the world.